 The last of these categories is totally personal to me, and it should be.
 It takes into account factors such as how interesting I find the subject matter, how well the client’s deadlines and requirements fit in with my way of working, and generally how satisfying I find the working relationship to be.
 Everybody’s idea of the perfect client working relationship will be different.

-A picture is most certainly worth a thousand words, so here’s an example using hypothetical data for a hypothetical business: Fabulous Editing Co.
+Here’s an example using made-up data for a hypothetical business: Fabulous Editing Co.

 Here’s how the chart works: